 Public Works also offers electronics recycling and collection of CFL (compact fluorescent lamp) bulbs.
 These are the “pigtail”/spiral style only, no fluorescent tubes accepted.
 Electronic waste and CFL bulbs must be brought directly to the Public Works Facility.
-See the Electronics Recycling section below for details.

 New and replacement recycling bins are available from Public Works.